JoshBolitho/JoshBolitho/README.md

 ## Current Project:

-### [CodeBot](https://github.com/JoshBolitho/CodeBot), a language project on Facebook that turns a Facebook comments secion into an interactive coding playground!
+### [CodeBot](https://github.com/JoshBolitho/CodeBot), a language project on Facebook that turns a Facebook comments section into an interactive coding playground!

 ### [Check it out on Facebook!](https://www.facebook.com/CodeBotOfficial/)